techfromsage/aspire-moodle-integration/2.x-activity-module/mod/aspirelists/README.md

 <dl>
     <dt>Target Aspire URL</dt>
-    <dd>This should be <em>http://{baseUrlOfTalisAspireReadingLists}</em> with no trailing slash.
-It should be the same as you entered in <strong>Tool Base URL</strong> above, but leave off <em>/lti/launch</em></dd>
+    <dd>This should be <em>https://{tenancyShortName}.rl.talis.com</em> with no trailing slash.
+It should be the same as you entered in <strong>Tool Base URL</strong> above, but leave off <code>/lti/launch</code></dd>
     <dt>Module code field</dt>
     <dd>The course database field in Moodle that contains the module/course code that lists are associated with in TARL</dd>
     <dt>Module Code Regex</dt>
-    <dd>Often module/course codes need to be rewritten slightly to match what is in TARL, enter a regex that matches the module code here</dd>
+    <dd>Often module/course codes need to be rewritten slightly to match what is in TARL, enter a regex that will pick out the module code in the first matching group</dd>
     <dt>Time Period Regex</dt>
-    <dd>If the module code in Moodle contains the time period for the course, enter a regex that identifies it in the string</dd>
+    <dd>If the module code in Moodle contains the time period for the course, enter a regex that identifies it in the first matching group.
+The time period code here will need to match the 'slug' of a time period in Talis Aspire Reading Lists</dd>
     <dt>Time Period Mapping</dt>
-    <dd>A JSON string that maps the strings extracted from the above regex to the time period slugs in TARL</dd>
+    <dd>A JSON string that maps the strings extracted from the above regex to the time period slugs in TARL - you only need to do use this if you have multiple codes in moodle that need to map to the same time periods in Talis Aspire</dd>
     <dt>Default height of an embedded list</dt>
     <dd>If a list is displayed inline within a course, this value will control the default height of the iframe</dd>
 </dl>

 Click *Save changes*.  **Course Resource List** should now be available as **Resource** in the *Add an activity or resource* menu when editing a course.

+If you need help with any of the settings here, please contact [support@talis.com](mailto:support@talis.com) with screen shots of the above settings pages.